If you want to learn how to start a vlog (video blog), then you’re in the right place. I’ve been blogging (and video blogging) here for 10+ years.

 Adding captions (also sometimes called subtitles) to your video helps make it more accessible.

-If someone watching your video is Deaf, they’ll need those captions in order to follow it.
-If your viewer doesn’t speak your native language fluently, the captions can be a great help in understanding what you’re saying – especially if you have a strong accent.
+If someone watching your video is Deaf, theyโll need those captions in order to follow it.
+If your viewer doesnโt speak your native language fluently, the captions can be a great help in understanding what youโre saying โ especially if you have a strong accent.
 And some people simply prefer to watch videos with the sound off.
+While YouTube generates captions with AI they can often be incorrect so always verify what is there at a minimum.

 Step 6.
 Upload Your Finished Vlog to YouTube